5 Holiday Scams to Avoid

 Who doesn’t hate missing a package delivery?

 Cybercriminals know this.
 So, they’ve created a ruse that involves leaving a note on your door claiming to have a package for you that couldn’t be delivered.
-The note contains a phone number to call to reschedule the delivery.
-If you call the number, you’ll be greeted with questions related to your personal identity that can later be used to commit fraud.
+The note contains a phone number to call and reschedule the delivery.
+If you call the number, you may be greeted with questions related to your personal identity that could later be used to commit fraud.

 'Tis the season for gift cards.
 So, naturally scammers have devised some ploys to take advantage of this.